Tornado outbreaks of mid-to-late May, 1896: St. Louis, Missouri/East St. Louis, Illinois

 After devastating the city of St. Louis, the tornado crossed the Mississippi River and struck the Eads Bridge, where a 2 × 10 in wooden plank was found driven through a 5/16 in wrought iron plate.
 Uncounted others may have died on boats on the river, which could have swept their bodies downriver where they could not be recorded in the official death toll.
 The tornado continued into East St. Louis, Illinois, where its path was narrower, but its strength became even more intense.
-Homes and buildings along the river were completely swept away and a quarter of the buildings there were damaged or destroyed, though many of the structures were frail.
+Homes and buildings along the river were completely swept away and a quarter of the buildings there were damaged or destroyed.
 An additional 118 people were killed, 35 of whom were at the Vandalia railroad freight yards.